eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_edge_cloud/wan_edge_cloud.rst

 Several key elements can be observed in it:

 #.  **ROS 2 Application**.
-    The application used for this tutorial is the *turtlesim*.
+    ``turtlesim`` is the application used for this tutorial.
-    The *turtlesim* is a ROS 2 application, first developed for ROS, aimed at teaching the basic concepts of ROS 2 such as publish/subscribe, services and actions.
+    ``turtlesim`` is a ROS 2 application, first developed for ROS, aimed at teaching the basic concepts of ROS 2 such as publish/subscribe, services and actions.
-    That is why the edge robot will be the ``turtlesim_node`` which is a simulator of a robot that exploits these previous concepts.
+    The edge robot will then be a ``turtlesim_node``, which is a simulator of a robot making use of these communication methods.

 #.  **ROS 2 Device Controller**.
     This is a ROS 2 application that sends commands to the edge robot.
-    It has been developed a basic C++ application for this tutorial that sends publications on the topic that the ``turtlesim_node`` listens.
+    A basic C++ application has been developed for this tutorial that sends publications under the topic on which the ``turtlesim_node`` listens.
     By means of these publications (commands) from the controller, and the feedback information that the controller receives from the ``turtlesim_node``, it is possible to control this node automatically without the need for user intervention which facilitates the deployment of the scenario at hand.
-    The key feature of the *DDS Router* is that it is easy to configure, allowing to connect different networks with ROS 2 applications without the need to apply any changes to the developer's software or applications.
+    The key feature of the *DDS Router* is that it is easy to configure, allowing to connect different networks with ROS 2 applications without requiring to apply any changes to the developer's software or applications.

 #.  **ROS 2 Router / DDS Router**.
     *eProsima ROS 2 Router*, a.k.a `DDS Router <https://github.com/eProsima/DDS-Router>`_, is an end-user software application that enables the connection of distributed ROS 2 networks (see DDS Router documentation `here <https://eprosima-dds-router.readthedocs.io/en/latest/>`_).
-    That is, ROS 2 nodes such as publishers and subscriptions, or clients and services, deployed in one geographic location and using a dedicated local network will be able to communicate with other ROS 2 nodes deployed in different geographic areas on their own dedicated local networks as if they were all on the same network through the use of *DDS Router*.
+    That is, ROS 2 nodes such as publishers and subscribers, or clients and services, deployed in one geographic location and using a dedicated local network will be able to communicate with other ROS 2 nodes deployed in different geographic areas on their own dedicated local networks as if they were all on the same network through the use of *DDS Router*.

     This example presents two routers that enable Internet communication: